sacredheartsc/selfhosted/README.md

 of experience self-hosting my family's digital infrastructure.

 I believe that self-hosting our online services is the best way to recapture the original pioneer spirit of the Internet.
-I use these Ansible playbooks to configure desktop workstations, manage virtual machines, and configure both internal and public-facing web services.
+I use these Ansible playbooks to manage my entire digital footprint, including baremetal servers, virtual machines, and desktop workstations.

 Although this project is not intended to be a turn-key appliance, it should be easy to adapt it to your own environment with some basic sysadmin skills.
 I've